Job Opportunities

 We are now hiring for the following positions (see full descriptions below):

-2. Legal Student Research Assistants (accepting applications on a rolling basis)
+5. Legal Student Research Assistant (accepting applications on a rolling basis)

 The NYU Furman Center at New York University invites applications for a post-graduate legal fellowship.
 The NYU Furman Center, jointly housed at NYU’s School of Law and its Wagner Graduate School of Public Service, is a leading academic research center devoted to the public policy aspects of land use, real estate development, and housing.
 The Furman Center’s legal fellowships are designed for promising legal scholars with a strong interest in housing, local government, real estate, or land use law.